-Let me clarify things beforehand : both agencies follow the general structure and standards laid down by the World Recreational Scuba Training Council so there is no significant differences between them.
+Let me clarify things beforehand: both scuba diving agencies (aka federations) follow the general structure and standards laid down by the World Recreational Scuba Training Council (WRSTC) so there is no significant differences between them.

 The abbreviation PADI stands for Professional Association of Diving Instructors.
 PADI is the world’s largest scuba training agency.
-PADI Instructors can teach independently of a dive store.
+Instructors teaching with PADI can teach independently of a dive store.

-By choosing PADI, you choose a strong brand name, probably the most famous agency but also the one that imposes the most constraints in terms of standards to be respected.
+By choosing PADI, you choose a strong brand name.
+It is probably the most renowned agency globally.
+But it also imposes the most constraints in terms of standards to be respected.

 The abbreviation SSI stands for Scuba Schools International.
 SSI is the world’s largest store based training agency.
 SSI professionals must be affiliated with a dive center.
 That means that SSI instructors can not teach as independent.

 SSI is being more and more represented all over the world.
-They have a great system of e-learning and an interesting training approach that allows the instructors to integrate their experience in their teaching methodology.
+They have a great system of e-learning.
+Further they have an interesting training approach that allows diving instructors to integrate their experience into their teaching methodology.

 Flexibility in Teaching Methods

 With regards to teaching methods, SSI seems to allow its instructors to have more leeway when it comes to how they teach their students, whereas PADI courses tend to be more rigid.